In this article we’ll look at what the HGV levy is, who has to pay it, how much it is, and whether non-UK drivers/transport companies are excluded.

 The HGV levy was originally introduced in the HGV Road User Levy Act 2013 and came in to effect on 1st April 2014.

-The HGV levy was suspended in April 2020 in response to the Covid-19 pandemic in an effort to aid recovery in the haulage sector.
+The HGV levy was suspended in April 2020 in response to the Covid-19 pandemic in an effort to aid recovery in the haulage sector and was reintroduced in August 2023.

 HGV levy consultation